huzheng16/ZhengHuLab/content/authors/juanzhen/_index.md

 - Postdoctoral Fellows
 ---

 Juanzhen is a postdoctoral fellow in Hu lab.
-She is interested in systematic functional sceen of regulatory factors for cancer immunotherapy using a new method called synthetic TF library.
+She is interested in systematic functional sceen of the regulatory factors for cancer immunotherapy using a new method called synthetic TF library.